Revision Rhinoplasty London UK

-The key to rhinoplasty is in getting it right first time.
-In a small number of cases, our surgeons do perform secondary ‘tweakments’ to achieve the ideal result as everyone heals differently and healing is impossible to predict with perfect accuracy every time.
+The key to rhinoplasty is in getting it right the first time.
+In a small number of cases, our surgeons do perform secondary treatments to achieve the ideal result as everyone heals differently and healing is impossible to predict with perfect accuracy every time.
 Sadly the adage, ‘buy cheap, pay twice’ very much applies to rhinoplasty surgery where expertise and experience really matter.
 Poor planning leads to poor execution.
 Our rhinoplasty surgeons make use of 3D imaging to map as accurately as possible all aspects of your nose to optimise outcomes as much as possible.

 Is revision rhinoplasty an appropriate procedure for me?Patients should be fit and healthy with no underlying medical conditions, non-smokers and are looking to improve the appearance and/or function of the nose following a primary rhinoplasty which has not met their goals.
 All patients should have realistic expectations of what can be achieved with further surgery.

 How old must I be to have revision rhinoplasty at Centre for Surgery?You must be 18 years of age to have a consultation and/or treatment at Centre for Surgery.

-What happens at the consultation for revision rhinoplasty?At your consultation, your surgeon will perform a detail nose and facial analysis which will also involve taking a full medical history and examination.
-Your ideas, concerns and expectations for treatment will be discussed at depth.
-The procedure will be explained in detail include the anaesthesia technique, the surgical method planned, risks and potential complications and what to expect in the recovery period.
-Computerised 3D digital imaging may also be used at the consultation stage for further planning.
+What happens at the consultation for revision rhinoplasty?Your surgeon will perform a detailed nose and facial analysis at your consultation, which will also involve taking a full medical history and examination.
+Your ideas, concerns and expectations for treatment will be discussed in depth.
+The procedure will be explained in detail, including the anaesthesia technique, the surgical method planned, risks and potential complications and what to expect in the recovery period.

 What To Expect

 Your surgeon will also take a number of measurements as part of a detailed naso-facial analysis.
-Finally high resolution photographs are taken in a number of views.
+Finally, high-resolution photographs are taken in a number of views.
 Your surgeon will also discuss with you the potential risks and complications and what to expect in the postoperative phase during your healing and recovery.
 Healing and recovery after revision rhinoplasty may take longer compared with a primary rhinoplasty.
 It is important to know what medicines you taking as some medicines can interfere with blood clotting and may need to be stopped.
 Any history of medical conditions or previous surgery will also be recorded and all the compiled information is used to make a decision on your medical fitness for the rhinoplasty procedure.
-After a recommended two week cool off period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the procedure.
-If you are unsure on any aspect of the procedure and what it entails then we would invite you to return for as many follow-up consultations with your surgeon as you like to make sure that rhinoplasty surgery is right for you.
+After a recommended two-week cooling-off period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the procedure.
+If you are unsure about any aspect of the procedure and what it entails then we would invite you to return for as many follow-up consultations with your surgeon as you like to make sure that rhinoplasty surgery is right for you.
 The consultation lasts about 45 minutes on average.
 It may take longer if your procedure is going to be more complex.
 We would actively recommend coming in for a follow-up consultation to ensure all your questions are answered.

 Before the procedure

 Once you have decided to move forward with revision rhinoplasty surgery.
 Our preoperative assessment team will be in touch to assess medical fitness prior to coming in on the day of surgery.
-There are a number of instructions to follow before your procedure including stopping any aspirin containing medicines as these can increase bleeding and ideally stopping smoking.
+There are a number of instructions to follow before your procedure including stopping any aspirin-containing medicines as these can increase bleeding and ideally stopping smoking.
 Smokers have a higher risk of slower wound healing as well as more chance of wound complications.
 On the day of your procedure, you must follow the preoperative fasting guidance which includes no food for 6 hours prior.
-Only clear fluids (water) is allowed up to 2 hours before your procedure.
+Only clear fluids (water) are allowed up to 2 hours before your procedure.

 On the day of your procedure

 Revision rhinoplasty is almost exclusively performed with an open rhinoplasty approach for optimum visualisation.
 After the procedure is complete, you will spend time in our recovery suite where you will be prepared for nurse-led discharge once you have met all the discharge criteria.
-It is important to have a responsible adult to accompany you home and to look after you for the first 24 hours.
+It is important to have a responsible adult accompany you home and look after you for the first 24 hours.

 After your procedure

-Once you are safely at home, you can be assured in having access to our specialist postoperative team round the clock.
+Once you are safely at home, you can be assured of having access to our specialist postoperative team round the clock.
 You will be given a contact number to contact your surgeon in the first 24 hours after surgery if there is any concern.
 A revision rhinoplasty procedure is associated with very little in the way of postoperative discomfort although a congested feeling is common for the first week after surgery.
 If you had rib cartilage taken then you may have discomfort at the site of the rib cartilage harvest.
 Bruising should start to subside after 7-10 days.
 You should avoid intense sunlight after the procedure to reduce the risk of pigmentary changes to the incision lines.

 Expect the nose to be swollen after a revision rhinoplasty for considerably longer compared with your initial rhinoplasty.
 Swelling may take up to 18 months to resolve fully.